Kachachan/LibreEHR/INSTALL.md

 LibreHealthEHR will be extracted into a directory named `librehealthehr`.

-Alternatively you can download the source code directly from the repository located at [librehealthehr](https://github.com/LibreHealthIO/librehealthehr) using
+Alternatively, you can download the source code directly from the repository located at [librehealthehr](https://github.com/LibreHealthIO/librehealthehr) using

 ```
 git clone https://github.com/LibreHealthIO/LibreEHR librehealthehr
 ```

-##  Setup
+###  Setup

 To run LibreHealthEHR, MariaDB (prefered) or MySQL, and Apache or another PHP-capable webserver must be configured.